sekgobela-kevin/forcetable/README.md

 ### Installing
-Forcetable can be installed with in your command-line application.
+Forcetable can be installed pip with in your command-line application.
 ```bash
 pip install forcetable
 ```